fromgate/Multipass/README.md

 Simply check permissions

-This command check permissions of online player.
+This command checks permissions of online player.

 #### Export permissions to file
 >**/perm export \[\<filename\>\]**

 Export permissions (all group and users) into single file.

 Example:

 ``/perm export data`` - save all permissions in file _data.yml_

 #### Import permissions from file